Userpilot/userpilot-installation/README.md

+# ⚠️ DISCLAIMER
+This repo contains example code on how to integrate Userpilot using popular frameworks, and is not intended for production use.
+We recommend that you always seek latest stable versions of frameworks when they are available.

-# Userpilot Installation Demos
+# Demo

-This reposotry includes a real examples of SPA, and SSR apps that uses `Userpilot` scripts to track users experience and onboarding flows.
+This is a simple guide of getting started.
+This reposotry includes examples of how to setup and use `Userpilot` scripts on different web applications (SPA, and SSR).

 ## Apps
 - Single Page Applications